The Living Dead at Manchester Morgue

 Review:

-This was a film that I was turned on to from one of my favorite podcasts when they did a best of the 1970’s list.
-This came up as one of the 10 best from 1974, so I put it on my list to check it out.
-The official synopsis for this film is a cop chases two hippies suspected of a series of Manson family-like murders; unbeknownst to him, the real culprits are the living dead, brought to life with a thirst for human flesh by a chemical pesticides being used by area farmers.
+Synopsis: a cop chases two hippies suspected of a series of Manson family-like murders; unbeknownst to him, the real culprits are the living dead, brought to life with a thirst for human flesh by ultrasonic radiation being used for pest control.

-Now I do have to start off stating that his synopsis is a little bit misleading.
-There is a man from London who is heading up to sell some artifacts to a local shop.
+We start this with a man from London who is heading up to sell an artifact to a local shop.
 He is George Meaning (Ray Lovelock).
-He takes his motorcycle when he encounters a woman at a gas station, Edna Simmonds (Cristina Galbó).
+He takes his motorcycle when he meets a woman at a gas station, Edna Simmonds (Cristina Galbó).
 She accidentally backs into his motorcycle.
-It needs repairs that would be finished until Monday.
-To make up for it, he gets into her car and drives them to where they are going, as they are close.
+It needs repairs that won't be finished until Monday.
+To make up for it, she offers him a ride.
+She doesn't know where she's going so she has him drive.
 I do have to point out, George is a jerk here.
-He has the right to be mad, but he literally tells Edna what they are going to do and she puts up no fight whatsoever.
+He has the right to be mad, but he tells Edna what they are going to do and she puts up no fight whatsoever.

 She isn’t completely sure where to go so they stop off for directions.
 They end up finding this experiment going on where they are using sound vibrations and radiation instead of pesticides.
 This bothers George and he gets into it with the group conducting this experiment.
-Back at the car, Edna is attacked by a man who is soaking wet and he is a zombie.
+Back at the car, Edna is attacked by a man who is soaking wet.
+Turns out he is a zombie.
 George and one of the men come back as she is fleeing, but they don’t see anyone.
 There is a joke that she saw the ghost of a local tramp who drowned, Guthrie Wilson (Fernando Hilbeck).

-My Rating: 7 out of 10
+My Rating: 7.5 out of 10